ridhwaanali/GroupProject3/README.md

 # GroupProject3
-inside the site and code folder holds all of the code files and data used for the website. cleaned data folder has all of the trimmed data.
+inside the site and code folder holds all of the code files and data used for the website. cleaned data and dataset folders has all of the raw and trimmed data. power point folder has the slides.